adap/flower/baselines/fedpm/README.md

 python -m fedpm.main num_rounds=50 # will change to 50 rounds instead of the defaults python -m fedpm.main strategy.local_epochs=10 # will ensure clients do 10 local epochs instead of the default

+# To run the dense config (you can override its settings as done above too)
+python -m fedpm.main --config-name dense

 # TODO: add a couple more that are relevant, revise before merging
 ```